CryBlanka/blueauth/README.md

 ## Technologies Used
 - HTML, CSS (Bootstrap), JavaScript for frontend development.
 - PHP for backend handling of string generation and authentication.
-- cURL for making requests to Clippsly to Bluesky API bridge.
+- cURL for making requests to Bluesky API.

 ## Note
 - **Backend Integration**: Ensure proper integration and configuration of the backend scripts (`bsky-api-string.php` and `bsky-api-auth.php`) for the system to function correctly.